launchdarkly/api-client-go/README.md

 A _route_ represents a specific URL pattern and verb.
 For example, the [Delete environment](/tag/Environments#operation/deleteEnvironment) endpoint is considered a single route, and each call to delete an environment counts against your route-level rate limit for that route.

-We do not publicly document the specific number of calls that can be made to each endpoint per ten seconds.
+We do not publicly document the specific number of calls that an account can make to each endpoint per ten seconds.
 These limits may change, and we encourage clients to program against the specification, relying on the two headers defined above, rather than hardcoding to the current limits.

 ### IP-based rate limiting

 We also employ IP-based rate limiting on some API routes.
 If you hit an IP-based rate limit, your API response will include a `Retry-After` header indicating how long to wait before re-trying the call.
 Clients must wait at least `Retry-After` seconds before making additional calls to our API, and should employ jitter and backoff strategies to avoid triggering rate limits again.

-## OpenAPI (Swagger)
+## OpenAPI (Swagger) and client libraries

 We have a [complete OpenAPI (Swagger) specification](https://app.launchdarkly.com/api/v2/openapi.json) for our API.

-You can use this specification to generate client libraries to interact with our REST API in your language of choice.

-This specification is supported by several API-based tools such as Postman and Insomnia.
-In many cases, you can directly import our specification to ease use in navigating the APIs in the tooling.

-## Client libraries

 We auto-generate multiple client libraries based on our OpenAPI specification.
-To learn more, visit [GitHub](https://github.com/search?q=topic%3Alaunchdarkly-api+org%3Alaunchdarkly&type=Repositories).
+To learn more, visit the [collection of client libraries on GitHub](https://github.com/search?q=topic%3Alaunchdarkly-api+org%3Alaunchdarkly&type=Repositories).
+You can also use this specification to generate client libraries to interact with our REST API in your language of choice.

+Our OpenAPI specification is supported by several API-based tools such as Postman and Insomnia.
+In many cases, you can directly import our specification to explore our APIs.

-## Method Overriding
+## Method overriding

 Some firewalls and HTTP clients restrict the use of verbs other than `GET` and `POST`.
-In those environments, our API endpoints that use `PUT`, `PATCH`, and `DELETE` verbs will be inaccessible.
+In those environments, our API endpoints that use `DELETE`, `PATCH`, and `PUT` verbs are inaccessible.

-To avoid this issue, our API supports the `X-HTTP-Method-Override` header, allowing clients to \"tunnel\" `PUT`, `PATCH`, and `DELETE` requests via a `POST` request.
+To avoid this issue, our API supports the `X-HTTP-Method-Override` header, allowing clients to \"tunnel\" `DELETE`, `PATCH`, and `PUT` requests using a `POST` request.

-For example, if you wish to call one of our `PATCH` resources via a `POST` request, you can include `X-HTTP-Method-Override:PATCH` as a header.
+For example, to call a `PATCH` endpoint using a `POST` request, you can include `X-HTTP-Method-Override:PATCH` as a header.

 ## Beta resources